InSawyerSteps/Kinesis_Multitools

 Purpose

-- Add a function's source and metadata to the project cookbook for future reuse and consistency.
+- Add a pattern's source and metadata to the project cookbook (supports Python, JavaScript/TypeScript, HTML, JSON, and plain text).

-- Find patterns by name, description, or function name for rapid code reuse and enforcement of best practices.
+- Find patterns by name, description, or function name, optionally filtering by language.

 {